 OBCI supports efforts to encourage pet owners to keep domestic cats indoors, opposes the establishment of feral cat colonies, and encourages additional research into solutions to mitigate the effects that feral and outdoor, unattended domestic cats have on native wildlife populations and human health.

 Learn more about the risks of free-ranging, outdoor cats in our White Paper on Feral and Unattended Domestic Cats Outdoors.

 - Encourage your organization to adopt our White Paper on Feral and Free-ranging Domestic Cats by adapting this template.

 - Share the recording of our webinar on Keeping Cats Indoors by Grant Sizemore, Director of Invasive Species Programs for American Bird Conservancy.
-More information here.
+More information here and below.